 While you may entrust Chrome for general browsing protection, you need to consider using a VPN for Chrome for extra security and privacy.
-Chrome VPN (VPN extension or VPN app) is a must-have for everyone using the popular web browser.
+Chrome VPN (VPN extension or VPN software) is a must-have for everyone using the popular web browser.
 But, are free VPN Chrome extensions the best solution?
 Let’s find out.

 Whenever you navigate the Internet, web browsers share some information (for example, your public IP address) with every website you visit.
 Even though many websites are safe to visit, many pose security threats and expose you to online vulnerabilities.

 In this article, we look at how you can protect yourself if you are using the Chrome web browser.
 You will find out what a Chrome VPN is (and what it is not), why you need one (in more detail), and the differences between VPN apps and VPN extensions.
 Also, I will present my favorites VPN for Chrome services.

 The Transylvanian tourney: VPN extension vs. VPN app

 Did you know that animals get bored too?

 There was a boring day in Castelvania … Imagine how bored was TomBat when he decided to visit Vlad’s castle’s armory room.

 While wandering around the room, he noticed a shiny, colorful shield.
 Suddenly the day did not look so dull anymore: